jadijadi/lpic1book/content/1052_customize_or_write_simple_scripts.md

 echo
 ```

+> The `sh` is a more basic shell but it is compatible with most of the things we talk about.
+There are also options like `zsh` and `csh` but the LPIC is based on `bash`.

 ### Variables
 Already seen in the previous section.
 You can define variables like this `VARNAME=VALUE`.
 Here is a sample: